,

 At Thornton Hough Primary School, we use our own scheme of work that is in line with the National Curriculum with full content coverage throughout KS1 and KS2.
 All pupils in the EYFS are taught Art as an integral part of the play-based learning covered during the academic year.

-More details can be found in our long-term Art and Design curriculum map.
+More details can be found in our long-term Art curriculum map.

 Impact:

-Through following a clear and comprehensive scheme of work in line with the National Curriculum, it is expected that teaching and learning will show progression across all key stages within the strands of Art and Design.
+Through following a clear and comprehensive scheme of work in line with the National Curriculum, it is expected that teaching and learning will show progression across all key stages within the strands of Art.
 Subsequently, children will achieve age related expectations in Art at the end of their cohort year and Key Stage.
-It is our aim that children will retain knowledge and skills taught within each unit of work, remember these and understand how to use and apply these in their own art work, whilst beginning to understand what being an ‘artist’ means.
+It is our aim that children will retain knowledge and skills taught within each project, remember these and understand how to use and apply these in their own art work, whilst also understanding what being an ‘artist’ means.

-At Thornton Hough Primary School, we are able to measure the impact that Art and Design has had for all children by:
+At Thornton Hough Primary School, we are able to measure the impact that Art has had for all children by:

-• Determining the extent to which objectives are met within each lesson and overall, at the end of each unit
+- Determining the extent to which objectives are met within each lesson and overall, at the end of each project.

-By the time children leave Thornton Hough Primary School, it is hoped that they will have developed a passion for art and creativity, working both independently and collaboratively.
+By the time children leave Thornton Hough Primary School, it is hoped that they will have developed a passion for Art and creativity.
 They will have grown in confidence when using a range of tools and techniques, becoming artists that can apply the skills and knowledge that they have developed throughout the years and respond critically to their own and other’s work.